5 Traditional Self-Reliance Habits My Grandmother Practiced Before Minimalism Was Trendy

 Week 3: Repurpose three everyday objects instead of discarding them.

-Week 4: Identify one “buy once” upgrade that replaces multiple items.
+Week 4: Identify one buy once upgrade that replaces multiple items.

 This gradual approach turns self-reliance into a lifestyle rather than a one-time challenge.
+Resourceful repurposing even applies to your utilities.
+I’ve used my grandmother’s principles to design my Off-Grid Lighting Setup, using items that serve dual purposes.

 Conclusion: The Legacy of Less